Troyanovsky/vibe-coding-guide/README.md

     *   Pasting definitions/snippets directly into the prompt.
     *   In tools like Cursor, referencing files (`@my_button_component.html`).
     *   Creating a simple "Project Style Guide" document (text file) with component descriptions and telling the AI to refer to it.
+    *   Consider creating specific documentation files (e.g., `Claude.md` or `AI_Guidelines.md`) within your project to house project-specific context, style guides, or frequently used snippets for the AI to reference. [reference](https://www.anthropic.com/engineering/claude-code-best-practices)

 **Module 9: Testing, Debugging, and Quality Checks with AI**
 *   *Crucial for ensuring AI output is functional and as expected.*